Ar-maan05/mcp-persist/docs/production.md

   "not ready" and stop routing to a pod whose store is down.
-- **Replay gap warnings:** `replay_events_after` logs a `WARNING` containing `Replay gap on stream` when a client's `Last-Event-ID` is still valid but events after it have expired/are missing and cannot be replayed — an unrecoverable gap the client would otherwise never learn about.
+- **Replay gap warnings:** `replay_events_after` logs a `WARNING` containing `Replay gap on stream` when a client's `Last-Event-ID` is still valid but events after it have expired/are missing and cannot be replayed, an unrecoverable gap the client would otherwise never learn about.
 A steady stream of these means your `ttl` is too short for how long clients stay disconnected;
   raise `ttl` (toward ≥ 2× `session_idle_timeout`) or investigate why clients